-Semester Exams will be given in each course where a student is receiving high school credit in which case the class is a core course (Math, Science, ELA, Social Studies) and it is a non-Dual credit course.
-Students may earn exemption from the semester exam by having no more than 3 absences in the course as well as maintaining an 85 or above average in the course.
+Students may earn exemption from the semester exam by:

+- Having no more than 3 absences in the course. - Maintaining an 85 or above average in the course.

 Semester exams will be weighted separately at 10% of the overall semester average.
-Teachers may require every student to take the exam regardless of exemptions; however, students who are exempt can choose whether to have the semester exam weighted into the semester average or for it to have no weight into the semester average.
+Teachers may require every student to take the exam regardless of exemptions; however, exempt students can choose whether to have the semester exam weighted into the semester average or for it to have no weight in the semester average.